 Matters Related to Financial Reporting

-The following findings were identified during the current audit and describe conditions that represent significant deficiencies in internal control.
+The following findings were identified during the current audit and describe conditions that represent significant deficiencies in internal control or noncompliance with laws, regulations, contracts, grant agreements or other matters.
+These findings were also reported in the prior year.